 The product analyst toolkit

-In our previous post on product analytics, Yali discussed the product development process and how data plays a crucial role at each step.
-While Yali’s post was focused on the processes and people necessary for building a highly effective product team, here we want to explore some of the tools that those teams use to achieve their goals.
+In our previous post on product analytics, Yali discussed the product development process and how event-level user data plays a crucial role at each step.
+While Yali’s post was focused on the processes and people necessary for building a highly effective product team, here we want to explore the types of analyses product analytics teams can conduct when they have access to graular, high quality event-level data.

 1. Cohort Analysis: